 The dictionary at the end of this Act is part of this Act.

-Note 1 The dictionary at the end of this Act defines certain words and expressions used in this Act.
+Note 1 The dictionary at the end of this Act defines certain words and expressions used in this Act, and includes references (signpost definitions) to other words and expressions defined elsewhere in this Act.